6 Best Areas to Stay in Florence, Italy

 • The area is in high demand, hence the accommodations are usually more expensive than in the other areas

-Best places to stay in Piazza della Signoria or Duomo
+Best hotels in Piazza della Signoria or Duomo

 Located on the north side of the Arno River, Santa Maria Novella is home to Florence’s main train station and is one of the city’s most well-connected areas.
 This neighborhood is just 15 minutes walking distance from Duomo, the city center.